 The debate continues to rage but one thing is for sure, its a classic!
 The best of both worlds and sure to turn heads at your next event.
 This second generation El Camino has style for days, perfect for making an entrance or posing for a photo shoot.

 Special ordered in March 1962, the flagship and most luxurious of the Cadillac lineup, the Series Sixty Special, or Fleetwood, was delivered to Dr. Cyrus and Nancy Pardington in Colorado Springs, Colorado.
 Manufactured in Detroit and residing most of its life in Colorado, "Nancy" went through a complete restoration from 2008-2012, being repainted in its original Avalon Blue Metallic with French rolled and pleated leather seats.

 Representing the first year of the iconic muscle car, this beauty rolled off the Norwood, Ohio assembly line in January, 1967.
-Unlike the modified Camaro dragsters you may see at the shows, this original Camaro is bone stock, right down to the original Matador Red color, black vinyl interior, column shift automatic, and 6 cylinder numbers matching engine.
+Unlike the modified Camaro dragsters you may see at the shows, this Camaro is mostly original, right down to the original Matador Red color, black vinyl interior, and a column shift automatic.
+This car recently received a shot in the arm with a rebuilt, period correct 327 engine.
 Although the smallest in the fleet, this convertible is a popular and economic choice.